justan0ob/EDA-on-Food-dataset/README.md

   <li>CompoundsHealthEffect.csv</li>
   <li>HealthEffect.csv</li>
 </ul>
-firstly I have merge the dataset for betterment and easiness.
+firstly I have merge the dataset for betterment and easiness of the dataset. after that the cleaning of the dataset is done.
 In this project we can enter the name or public id of the food we will receive a detailed breakdown analysis of its nutrient and compound composition per 100 gm of the food in the graph.
 Also there is functionality that enabled us to explore the top 10 foods most abundant in a particular nutrient or compound by using its name as well as its public id.
+The Nutritional Comparison Tool allowing us to compare the nutritional profiles of two foods side by side.
+This feature facilitated informed decision-making, guiding users towards choices aligned with their health goals.